bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @ManevilleF</div>

-Texture atlases are a tool used to efficiently combine multiple images into a single larger atlas.
+Texture atlases are a tool used to efficiently combine multiple images into a single larger texture called an atlas.

 Bevy 0.13 significantly reworks them, reducing boilerplate and making the feature more data-oriented.
 Say goodbye to `TextureAtlasSprite` and `UiTextureAtlasImage` components (and the corresponding `Bundle` types):